luukfroling/Broekzakdemos-repobased/content/demos.md

 :width: 60%
 :name: fig_sdf

-Looking for more and more advanced physics demonstrations?
+Looking for more and more advanced physics demonstrations with extensive hints for set-up and interaction with the students?
 Take a look at [Show the Physics](https://interactivetextbooks.tudelft.nl/showthephysics), an online open access book with 99 physics demonstrations.
 ```